dualduelgames/website2/TTRPG-a-Week/week2.md

 Though the invasion failed, it was not undone.
 Aliens still hide among humanity.
 No one can be certain who is real, who is watching, and who is waiting.

 Fragments of alien technology further changed the world.
 Some sciences leapt forward through reverse engineering, while others were smothered by secrecy and fear.
 Surveillance is everywhere.
 Innovation is dangerous.
-There are rumors of inventors who get too close to the truth and simply vanish.
+There are rumors of inventors who simply vanish before their inventions can be fully developed.

 The internet was pulled back under military and academic control.
 Long-life batteries exist, but only for those who can afford them.
 Wireless communication is widely distrusted.
 Cell phones are fading, replaced by landlines.
 Fax machines and hard copies replacing email and digital files.
 Paper maps, floppy disks, cassettes, and VHS tapes remain the standard.

 Televisions are heavier than ever, but clearer.
 Alien technologies allow CRT screens to display high-definition images.
 Alien polymers allow VHS tapes to hold hours of pristine audio and video, preventing the introduction of new formats.

 In the shadows, new beliefs grow.
 Alien worshipping cults spread across ruined cities and quiet towns alike.
-Conspiracies are no longer dismissed as insane.
+Conspiracies are no longer dismissed as nonsense.

 This is a world that found the truth… and is still trying to survive it.

 ## Basic Rules

-### Avoiding Danger and Doing Stuff:
+### Avoiding Danger:

 When a character is threatened by danger, they roll 2d6 and add the appropriate stat (Body for physical risks or Mind for mental ones).
 If the total is 7 or higher, they avoid the danger.

+### Doing Stuff:

 When a player wants their character to attempt an action, they first check their skills.
 If they have a relevant skill and explain how it applies, the action succeeds automatically (no roll required).